-I also added the time which it would take to execute these solutions along with how impactful I thought they would be.
+I also thought about the time it would take to execute these solutions along with how impactful I thought they would be.

-Naturally, I opted to complete the tasks which had the highest impact first (highlighted in green).
-Within just 40 minutes I could execute both of them.
+Naturally, I opted to complete the tasks which had the highest impact first.
+I could complete these tasks within 40 minutes.

 The goal here was to focus on the important tasks first.